KohliDev/liota/tutorials/RPi_Tutorial_Getting_Started.md

 ![iot_data_flow](../images/iot_data_flow.png)

-1. dh22_device: Device Package
+1. **dh22_device:** Device Package

-2. Adafruit: It is the library used to collect the value from the DHT22 sensor over here it acts as the device communication protocol.
+2. **Adafruit:** It is the library used to collect the value from the DHT22 sensor over here it acts as the device communication protocol.

-3. edge_system/rpi/edge_systems: Raspberry Pi Edge System Package
+3. **edge_systems/rpi/edge_system:** Raspberry Pi Edge System Package

-4. graphite_rpi_stats: Package collect the CPU utilization, networking and disk usage stats from RPi.
+4. **graphite_rpi_stats:** Package collect the CPU utilization, networking and disk usage stats from RPi.
    graphite_dht22_metrics: It is the package which defines the metrics Temperature and Humidity to be collected.

-5. Socket: Package which uses Socket as the DCC_Comms to publish data to DCC
+5. **Socket:** Package which uses Socket as the DCC_Comms to publish data to DCC

-6. graphite_rpi: It is the Liota package which defines Graphite DCC and registers RPi Edge System.
+6. **graphite_rpi:** It is the Liota package which defines Graphite DCC and registers RPi Edge System.
                  (https://graphite.readthedocs.io/en/latest/)

 For this tutorial, we'll require installing the Graphite DCC in a docker container.
 It can be installed on a separate machine/VM to which RPi has the networking access.